Freedom of Information Act 2000

 An excel spreadsheet containing the FOI and EIR request statistics from 2005-2018.

-City of London Freedom of Information Act (FOIA) and EIRs statistics (2005 to 2018)
+City of London Freedom of Information Act (FOIA) and Environmental Information Regulation (EIR) statistics (2005- 2020)

 Other information relating to FOIs is available on request, please note that the data is held from 2005.